-Physical causes of the disease include concussions and post-operative scar tissue.
+Physical causes of dysfunction include injuries, trauma, concussions and surgeries.

-Physiological causes include food sensitivities, gut infections and nutritional deficiencies.
+Physiological causes include food and environmental allergies / sensitivities, gut infections, underlying diseases such as Lyme and nutritional deficiencies.

 What Can I Expect During Appointments?

-During the initial visit, practitioners will take a full medical history and perform a physical exam if necessary.
-After the case history, they will interpret the findings, highlight possible causes of your condition and, where needed, will recommend laboratory testing.
-Treatment at this point will be limited to general dietary or lifestyle advice.
+During the initial visit, you will discuss the questionnaire, the practitioner will take a full medical history and perform a physical exam if necessary.
+They will interpret the findings, identify possible causes for your health concerns and, where needed, will recommend laboratory testing.

-In the second visit, the practitioner will explain any lab testing followed by a comprehensive treatment plan.
+In the following visits, the practitioner will explain any lab test results and work with you to develop and implement a comprehensive treatment plan.
+This may include: